thzgr/thzgr.github.io/_pages/about.md

 "Stop comparing yourself to others, they don't live your life" (Someone else)

-Stop racism, stop homophobia, stop transphobia, stop fascism.
+No racism, no homophobia, no transphobia, no fascism.

 ## Wanna talk?